-The DEPUTY PRESIDENT: Okay.
-So these are all to clause 1?
+The DEPUTY PRESIDENT: These are all to clause 1?

 David DAVIS: Yes, they are, because they will effectively test the later points.

 The DEPUTY PRESIDENT: Do you wish to move them separately or do you wish to just vote on them as a block?